LukePappa/myOS/text.md

 There is a threshold at which someone must consider whether their fortune can be more rationally explained by something other than coincidence, and becoming human far exceeds it.
 To truly make sense of my circumstances, I must posit that each mind perceives the world-branch in which it awakens to the fullness of being--undifferentiated unity, or God.

-Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
-To avoid circular reasoning, it is necessary to posit a transcendent ground of being, namely God.

-With this definition, God is both transcendent and immanent.
+By this definition, God is the ground of being, has necessary existence, is absolutely simple, and is both fully transcendent and fully immanent.
+A quiet and unperturbed mind may apprehend God, which requires one to not inflict misery upon themselves for any reason.